Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 The elements to be satisfied are that:

-- The offender can be shown to harbour a hostility towards a person or persons who are of, or are presumed to be of, a particular sexual orientation or transgender identity.
+- The offender can be shown to harbour a hostility towards a person or persons who are of a particular sexual orientation or who are transgender.

-- At least one reason why the offender committed the offence was his hostility towards that person or such persons who are or are perceived to be of a particular sexual orientation or transgender identity i.e. his purpose or incentive for committing the substantive offence included that hostility, even if it was also motivated by other reasons.
+- At least one reason why the offender committed the offence was his hostility towards persons who are or of a particular sexual orientation or who are transgender; i.e. his purpose or incentive for committing the substantive offence included that hostility, even if it was also motivated by other reasons.
 It need not be shown that it was his sole or main motivation.

 - It need not necessarily be the case that the immediate victim of the offence actually identifies as lesbian, gay, bisexual or transgender.
 Indeed, it is not necessary that there is one, or more than one, individual victim of the offence, provided that the directed hostility is one of the motivations.
 For example, an offence may be directed at: